-If you want to renovate and are on a tight budget, you do have alternative options when it comes to your plans:
+If you want to save money on a renovation, you do have alternative options when it comes to your plans:

 - Draw the plans yourself.
 This is quite acceptable from a planning department’s point of view, providing you include all the information they require.
-Bear in mind you’ll need drawings for Building Regs’ purposes and that these will also be what you hand to your builders to tender for the job
+Bear in mind you’ll need drawings for Building Regulations’ purposes and that these will also be what you hand to your builders to tender for the job.

 According to CIAT, there is little difference between architects and architectural technologists in terms of fees — your location and project are the factors that will determine what you are quoted, as well as the size of practice and their experience.

 Chartered architectural technologist Eddie Weir MCIAT, says that homeowners should expect to pay (depending on the size and location of the project):

 - 3-6% of their final build costs for planning drawings

 - up to 12%+ for a full service, including working drawings, project management and periodic site visits

 It’s worth checking out ArchitectYourHome, a ‘pay-as-you-go’ architectural service that allows you to use an architect as much or as little as you need, selecting from a menu of services, from drawings only, through to a full design and project management option.

 2. Create a Concise Spending Plan — Then Stick to It

 Preparation and planning are key when it comes to saving money when renovating.
 Don't just stumble into the project blindly without a plan of what you are going to spend and where.